 The Western Connection began in 2003 as collaboration between Western Connecticut State University and the Danbury area school districts to provide students with disabilities opportunities in a college setting.
 This regional program, for students ages 18-21, provides academic opportunities, work experiences, and life skills instruction to assist students in developing the vocational, study and social skills necessary for future post secondary study, competitive employment and community living.
 Generally a two year program, students audit one class per semester (for a total of four class experiences), and have one different work experience per semester (for a total of four different vocational experiences).
 Graduates of this program have opted for a variety of settings after graduating from the program.
-They include: 4 year colleges (3 students are currently attending WCSU), community colleges, or the work force.
+They include: 4 year colleges, community colleges, or the work force.

 Current on campus worksites include: